 Application ProcedureAll prospective visiting scholars and researchers who fall within one of the above categories are requested to supply all of the following information:

-Scholars are primarily responsible for locating suitable housing, but the law school's International Programs office and the Cornell University International Students and Scholars Office (ISSO) can provide some information in that regard.
+Housing Visitors are primarily responsible for locating suitable housing, but the Law School's International Programs office and the Cornell University International Students and Scholars Office (ISSO) can provide some information in that regard.
 Our International Students and Scholars have created the following websites to assist you with your search.: http://www.isso.cornell.edu/academicstaff/housing.php or http://www.isso.cornell.edu/ithacalife/housing.php

 Contact:All persons interested in being a visiting scholar should e-mail the completed application and supporting documents to: